MediaComem/comem-devmobil/subjects/ionic-angular/README.md

   loadChildren: () => import('./home/home.module').then( m => m.HomePageModule)
 }
 ```
-This route will make Angular loads the `HomePageModule` and its child routes.
+This route will make Angular loads the `HomePageModule`, which imports the `HomePageRoutingModule` that declares its child routes.

-Now that it matched a route, the router will remove this route's path, `home`, from the path its trying to match, which is also `home`, leaving a remaining path of `''` to match with one of the child routes of the `HomePageModule`.
+Now that it matched a route, the router will remove this route's path, `home`, from the path its trying to match, which is also `home`, leaving a remaining path of `''` to match with one of the child routes in the `HomePageRoutingModule`.

 ### URL matching (3/3)

-Looking through the `HomePageModule` child routes for a match to the path `''`, the router will find one:
+Looking through the `HomePageRoutingModule` child routes for a match to the path `''`, the router will find one:

 ```ts
 { path: '', component: HomePage }